pdhopkins/ReinforcementAgile/README.md

-# CS 440 Fall 2024 - Project Reinforcement Learning for SWE
+# ReinforcementAgile - Project Reinforcement Learning for SWE
 ## Phil Hopkins
 ### Requirements:
 Only Python 3 is required for this project.
 Every package used is included in the base Python3.